dwavesystems/dwave-ocean-sdk/meta CONTRIBUTING.rst

 If you're already familiar with git, but rebasing is still scary, try this `think like a git guide
 <http://think-like-a-git.net/>`_.

+In the main dwavesystems fork, we keep only the master branch.
+This branch reflects the bleeding edge developments of the project.
+Stable releases are tracked using tags.
+These tagged snapshots are deployed to PyPI after successfully passing the test cases during continuous integration.

 Readme file
 ***********